dsccommunity/dsccommunity.org/content/guidelines/getting-started.md

 See the [contributing guidelines](/guidelines/contributor/#create-or-update-a-pull-request-pr) for more information on how to send in a pull request from a branch in your fork.

+### Make changes to an existing pull request of yours

+There might be a need to update the pull request, for example due to a review comment, CI tests failed, or you realized that you missed something.

+If you need to make more changes to a pull request you just push more commits to your working branch as mentioned in [Making changes and pushing them to the fork](#making-changes-and-pushing-them-to-the-fork)

+Pushing a new commit to your working branch in your fork will automatically update any pull request that is based on that working branch.

 ### Switch between local working branches